birgire/wp-combine-queries/README.md

         'union'  => 'UNION',    // Possible values are UNION or UNION ALL ]

+If you want to remove duplicated posts use `UNION`, else use `UNION ALL`.

 ###Custom filters

 There are two custom filters currently available: